quoteboxqa/api/source/includes/_teammember.md

 ## Accept invitation

 This endpoint will accept the invitation to join an account with Quotebox.

+This endpoint will simulate a scenario when an invited user wants to accept the invitation to join Quotebox.

 ```shell
 # HTTP REQUEST BODY